PagerDuty/public-support-scripts/external_references/ServiceNow/README.md

 1. Send a GET request to the incidents endpoint to retrieve incident data
 2. Filter incidents to include only those with ServiceNow references
-3. Generate a CSV file named `pagerduty_incidents_mapped_to_servicenow.csv` in the ServiceNow folder where you cloned the incident_mappings repository.
+3. Generate a CSV file named `pagerduty_incidents_mapped_to_servicenow.csv` in the ServiceNow directory.

 ## Error Handling